JEK-III/DPLandscapePaper/DP_Landscape.md

 As a practical matter, publishing a datset means depositing it in a trustworthy repository.
 What constitutes "trustworthy" is up to you.
 A number of repository certification schemes exist.
-The most onerous is TRAC/TDR certification, but that's so onerous that only four repositories have gone thorough the process.
+The most onerous is [Trusted Reposiotry Audit Checklist (TRAC)][trac_2007] certification by the Center for Research Libraries, but that's so onerous that only four repositories have gone thorough the process.
 Probably a more typical way to decide trustworthiness is to judge by the organization running it.
 Repositories run by governments or large universities might be consisdered trustworthy (although the effects of the 2013 US government shutdown on PubMed might give one pause).